Chris-airobot/placement_quality/log/log.md

 - build a network socket between host and the docker/container
 - Container will be the server that generating the grasps
 - Host just wait for the corresponding grasps

+## Mar 31
+If docker has persmission problem in code editior:
+- sudo usermod -aG docker $USER
+- Then restart